 Application volumes are up 24% year-over-year.
 The Employ Inc. 2026 Hiring Benchmarks Report found the average job now attracts 257.6 applications, up from 207.2 in 2024.
 Time to initial screening improved only modestly during the same period - from 8.3 days to 7.2 days.
 That gap between rising inbound volume and flat screening capacity is why AI adoption has accelerated so quickly.

-The business case is straightforward.
-When the average time-to-fill sits at 63.5 days (Employ Inc., 2026), shaving even a day off screening compounds through every downstream stage - outreach, interviews, offers.
+Every day shaved off screening compounds through downstream stages - outreach, interviews, offers.
+When the average time-to-fill sits at 63.5 days (Employ Inc., 2026), even modest improvements in screening speed translate directly to faster hires.
 AI screening frees recruiters to focus on the parts of hiring that require human judgment: evaluating culture fit, selling the opportunity, and closing candidates.

-There's also a meaningful difference between old-school keyword filters and modern AI screening.
-Traditional ATS filters check whether "project management" appears on a resume.
-AI screening recognizes that someone who "led a cross-functional team of 12 engineers through a 9-month product launch" has project management experience - even if those exact words never appear.
+Traditional ATS filters check whether “project management” appears on a resume.
+Modern AI screening recognizes that someone who “led a cross-functional team of 12 engineers through a 9-month product launch” has project management experience - even if those exact words never appear.
 That gap between keyword matching and semantic understanding is why manual screening misses qualified candidates and why AI-powered screening is becoming the default.

 But speed without accuracy creates its own problems.
 A Brookings Institution study (April 2025) found that AI resume screeners preferred white-associated names 85.1% of the time in direct comparisons.
 That’s why the tools below are evaluated not just on speed and features, but on bias safeguards and compliance readiness.